dumky/blog/content/2015/08/ad-blocking-on-ios.md

 Mobile browsers don't support extensions like their desktop counterparts and most don't have an ad blocker built-in.
 But it turns out that iOS (and probably Android and Windows Phone) supports good old "proxy auto-configuration" (PAC).
 PAC is a mechanism by which the operating system uses a simple script file to choose when to use a proxy.
 The script receives the host and url of each web request and tells the operating system whether to connect directly (as normal) or instead use a proxy.
 The trick is to use a blackhole proxy (which returns no content) for urls that are recognized as advertisement, based on a list of known domains and url patterns.

 So I dug up an existing ad-blocking PAC file which seems somehow up-to-date (from [John LoVerso](http://www.schooner.com/~loverso/no-ads/)), configured the blackhole proxy to Google's DNS server (8.8.8.8 port 53), and updated my iOS wi-fi settings to point to it.
 I tested in Chrome on iPhone and iPad and this method seems to work.

 You can do the same by following the instructions below, but please read the security considerations below first.

-# Installation steps
+One caveat is PAC only works for wi-fi in iOS, not on cellular or other connections.

+# How to install

-On iOS, copy and paste [http://blog.monstuff.com/ad-block-pac.js](http://blog.monstuff.com/ad-block-pac.js) into the box shown below, under  Settings > Wi-Fi > "connected wi-fi":
+On iOS, go to Settings > Wi-Fi and open the configuration for the wi-fi you're connected to.
+At the bottom, switch the HTTP proxy option to "Auto" and copy and paste [http://blog.monstuff.com/ad-block-pac.js](http://blog.monstuff.com/ad-block-pac.js) into the box.

 ![PAC configuration in iOS](http://i59.tinypic.com/dlnskh.png)

-As far as I know, PAC is only supported on wi-fi, not on cellular or other connections.

 # Security considerations